TarsCloud/TarsGo/CONTRIBUTING.md

 **Additional context**
 Add any other context about the problem here.
 ```
- if u want to propose a feature ,use this template in issue :
+ if you want to propose a feature ,use this template in issue :
 ```
 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]